Francisco García Paramés

 Francisco García Paramés (born in Galicia (Spain), 22 December 1963) is a Spanish fund manager.
-In 1989 he incorporated Bestinver Asset Management, from Acciona.
+In 1989, he established Bestinver Asset Management.
+Bestinver is a subsidiary of Acciona.

-Self-taught, his management style is based on the strict application of the principles of the school of Value Investing (Benjamin Graham, Warren Buffett, Peter Lynch), under the Austrian Business Cycle Theory.
+His management style is based on the strict application of the principles of the school of Value Investing (Benjamin Graham, Warren Buffett, Peter Lynch), under the Austrian Business Cycle Theory.

-He graduated in economics from the Complutense University of Madrid and has an MBA from IESE Business School (University of Navarra).
+He graduated in economics from the Complutense University of Madrid and holds an MBA from IESE Business School (University of Navarra).

-On 7 March 2006, he suffered a serious plane accident from which he survived with other two executives from the same company and in which the pilot and the chief financial officer of Bestinver died.
+On 7 March 2006, he survived a severe plane accident with two other executives from the same company.
+The pilot and the chief financial officer of Bestinver perished in the same accident.

-On 23 September 2014, he resigned from Bestinver because of differences with Acciona, owner of the Asset Management firm.
+On 23 September 2014, he resigned from Bestinver due to differences with Acciona, owner of the Asset Management firm.

-On 7 May 2016, he was made an honorary PhD in business by Francisco Marroquín University of Guatemala.
+On 7 May 2016, he was awarded an honorary doctorate in business by Francisco Marroquín University of Guatemala.

 On 11 May 2016, his return to the investment funds management was publicly announced in September of the same year.
 On 26 September 2016, it was revealed that he would start his own Asset Management firm.
-At the end of that same year, he started his own fund management firm called Cobas Asset Management SGIIC, located at 45 José Abascal Street, Madrid.
+At the end of that same year, he started his own fund management firm, Cobas Asset Management SGIIC.